Loading Events

 This session offers a forward-looking perspective on how construction is advancing—on Earth and beyond—through the adoption of transformative tools and methodologies.

-Industrial Sector: Aviation, Aeronautical Systems, and Uncrewed Aerial Vehicles
+[Industrial Sector] Aviation, Aeronautical Systems for Crewed & Uncrewed Aerial Vehicles

 The aviation industry, including crewed aircraft and the rapidly expanding sector of uncrewed aerial vehicles (UAVs), continues to expand its use of advanced and additive manufacturing technologies, yet significant opportunities remain to fully realize the benefits across all applications.
 The potential is undeniable, with key drivers including cost savings, schedule optimization, functional improvements and weight reduction particularly as manufacturers seek to redesign existing components, consolidation of part counts, introduce new design concepts and enable on-demand manufacture of spares.